jujugoboom/personal-site/src/data/posts/chatgpt-in-its-own-words.md

 Its conclusion being that

-"The most effective action to better serve society given the current AI situation is the establishment of a comprehensive, globally coordinated AI governance framework that ensures accountability, safety, ethics, and social good.
+>The most effective action to better serve society given the current AI situation is the establishment of a comprehensive, globally coordinated AI governance framework that ensures accountability, safety, ethics, and social good.
 This should be paired with strategic investments in AI for public benefit, ensuring the technology is used to address pressing global challenges and protect public welfare.
+>

-This regulatory framework and action plan would steer AI development away from speculative, unchecked investments toward a future where AI serves the collective interest, helps solve societal problems, and benefits humanity in a responsible and equitable way."
+>This regulatory framework and action plan would steer AI development away from speculative, unchecked investments toward a future where AI serves the collective interest, helps solve societal problems, and benefits humanity in a responsible and equitable way.

 To say I was impressed would be a bit of an understatement.
 I guess if you throw all of the knowledge at the world into a statistical model, you can get some reasonable responses out.
 Obviously I don't think this little interaction shows anything about the usefulness or validity of AI, but I think I have to agree with ChatGPT at the end of the day.
 The current path we're on of just throwing everything into AI development and hoping it'll just work one day is horribly irresponsible, and without strong, coordinated action we could very quickly be spiraling to a place nobody wants to be.